This small group experiences provides intimate encounters with flatback turtles, while supporting a long term scientific research project.

 How fit do I need to be?

 This trip is rated easy to moderate.
 It is warm during November and December but activities take place during the evening and early hours of the morning.
 During the heat of the day its time to relax and enjoy the resorts facilities.
 Beach patrols are a combination of walking and driving.
-The resort is an easy walk back for people who choose to return before the research has finished for the evening.
+Depending on the tides and turtles activities evening beach patrols can be between 3 – 4 hours.

 Will I see a turtle?